-Examples of factors that affect the amount of an award include:
+Some factors that affect the award amount include:

-- The whistleblower's internal reporting efforts, if any, if applicable; and
+- The whistleblower's internal reporting efforts, if applicable

 The information provided on this page is intended to provide a general summary of certain key features of the OSC Whistleblower Program.
 It does not purport to be a complete or comprehensive discussion of all aspects of the Whistleblower Program, is not legal or other professional advice, and should not be relied upon or regarded as a substitute for legal or other professional advice.
 For detailed information about the Program, including eligibility requirements and certain limitations that apply, we recommend that you read the full text of the official OSC Whistleblower Policy: OSC Policy 15-601 - Whistleblower Program.